kuhn-ruess/cmdbsyncer-docs/docs/basics/rewrite_attributes.md

 | `Convert List of Strings`       | See Description below                                                                      |

 #### Convert List of String
-This function can create multiple new Attributes, out of a list either in a other Attribute or build using Jinja.
+This function can create multiple new attributes out of a list either in another attribute or built using Jinja.

 ![](attachments/Pasted%20image%2020241126150648.png)